 Bottle bag – It’s nice to have something to carry bottles in to keep them cold when gone for the day or traveling.
 Our bottle bag is small, and I sometimes use it as a diaper bag when I need something smaller to carry.

 Travel changing pad – I keep this changing pad in the diaper bag or in the car when we’re out and about.
 It has space to keep some diapers and wipes in it, and it has worked well for us.
 Sometimes when we’re out running a few errands, I’ll stash the travel changing pad in the car and not worry with carrying a diaper bag.

-Shopping cart cover – Similar to the highchair cover.
-This one has a zippered pocket in the front, so I can stick my wallet in and off we go.
+Shopping cart cover – Similar to the highchair cover, a shopping cart cover is a good idea.
+We use one that has a zippered pocket in the front, so I can stick my wallet in and off we go.
 I usually keep it in the car, so it’s with us when I stop in somewhere to shop.